-'Playing with the time-line and fluid origin of material and application in a cultural landscape.'
+'Playing with the time line and fluid origin of material and application in a cultural landscape.'

 Gijs released his graduation collection under the working title 'Liquid Statue', which has developed on two tracks, firstly as a research into porcelain and secondly as application and fluidity of its use.
 One of the key ingredients in porcelain is the granite China clay, a raw material once of great value, but now threatened by time and technology.
-The China-Clay mines mines witnessed in both Cornwall but also earlier during his study course in Jingdezhen China have left their marks on the landscape and refer to an industry that is slowly disappearing.
+The China-Clay mines witnessed in Cornwall but also earlier during his study course in Jingdezhen China have left their marks on the landscape and refer to an industry that is slowly disappearing.

 A collaboration has been set up with the Arnhem based fashion designer Sjaak Hullekes, with whom he demonstrates the textile properties of the material.
 Working together Gijs further developed the material into a porcelain textile, from where pattern parts for an archetype jacket and trousers have been assembled with the binding qualities of the material.